jerrymf/sClass.js/README.md

 var JediKnight = $Class({
-  extending: Knight // you can see we give reference to Knight });
+  extending: Knight // as you can see we give reference to Knight });

 JediKnight.prototype.$constructor = function(name, skill) {
-  this.$super(name); // just simply call $super to apply parent $constructor this.skill = skill || 0;
+  this.$super(name); // just simply call $super to apply parent $constructor method this.skill = skill || 0;
   this.weapon = "";
   this.weaponSkill = 0;
 };

 JediKnight.prototype.setWeapon = function(name, skill) {
-  this.$super(name); // just simply call $super to apply parent setWeapon this.weaponSkill = skill;
+  this.$super(name); // just simply call $super to apply parent setWeapon method this.weaponSkill = skill;
 };